Triprime/MLautomation/ML_automation/README.md

 - Firefox: https://www.mozilla.org/en-US/firefox/mac/

 ### 2. Use Command Line Interface for MacOS
-- Terminal (install on Macs by default)
+- Terminal (installed on Macs by default)
 - CMD+space, then type: `terminal`

 ### 3. Create local directory for the project and cd to that directory